ThibaudMrx/youtube-summarizer/README.md

+# YouTube Summarizer

 A Python-based solution demonstrating audio download and basic processing from YouTube.
-Includes progress logging and timing.
-Suitable for quick demos or stand-alone audio handling scripts.
+This tool is ideal for quick demos or stand-alone audio handling scripts.
+It downloads audio via YouTubeDL, outputs an MP3 file, and logs processing time.

 ## Features